Lean Validation: The Fundamental Guide

 What is a validation sprint?

-The goal of a validation sprint is to build a series of experiments that will confirm or reject any unknown assumptions about your new product or service.
+The goal of a validation sprint is to build a series of experiments that will confirm or reject any unknown assumptions about your new product, service or feature.
 For example, let’s say you have a promising new venture idea, but you need solid data before you can secure the investment you need to get your project up and running.

 • To get data-driven validation on your early-stage business concept